rafaeltmbr/clock/src/components/label-input/README.md

 The label-input element handles three types of events.
 They are label-change, label-done and label-cancel.
 Every event gives back an object containing the following properties:<br>
 <pre>
 label:      current label name
 target:     LabelInput object
 eventName:  event name (label-cancel, label-change or label-done)
 </pre>

 The code below shows a use case of event handling.
 It creates the label-input object, append the DOM element to the body of the document and displays it.
-Then, every kind of event is handled by the same function (printLabelAndEventName).
+Then, every kind of event is handled by the same function (printEventNameAndLabel).
 Once the event is fired, the handler logs its event and label name in the console.
 ```javascript
 // *********************** Boilerplate code ***********************